 Who is covered?
-The ED Section 504 regulation defines an "individual with handicaps" as any person who (i) has a physical or mental impairment which substantially limits one or more major life activities, (ii) has a record of such an impairment, or (iii) is regarded as having such an impairment.
+The ED Section 504 regulation defines an "individual with handicaps" as any person who (i) has a physical or mental impairment that substantially limits one or more major life activities, (ii) has a record of such an impairment, or (iii) is regarded as having such an impairment.

 Dyslexia - Dyslexia Information from TEA website

 “Dyslexia is a specific learning disability that is neurobiological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
-The hallmark of dyslexia is an impairment in the development of sound symbol relationships s/a phonics.
+The hallmark of dyslexia is an impairment in the development of sound-symbol relationships s/a phonics.

 Special Education - Special Education Information TEA website